giuliacasarini/SecurityDemo/Chapters/ChapterIV.md

     }
 }
 ```
-* **CustomAuthenticationProvider**: Manages custom authentication, likely with specific validations for this project.
+* **CustomAuthenticationProvider**: Manages  authentication process:
-   - The authentication process begins by searching for the user in the database using the username, checking if the password matches the one stored in the database, and verifying if the OTP code is valid with respect to the key stored in the database.
+   - 1. searching for the user in the database using the username
+   - 2. checking if the password matches the one stored in the database
+   - 3. verifying if the OTP code is valid with respect to the key stored in the database. <br>
 If everything is correct, the authentication is successfully completed

 ```java
 @Component